-Ovarian cancer is the 5th most common cancer among women in the UK (2012), accounting for 4% of all new cases of cancer in females.[1-4]
+Ovarian cancer is the sixth most common cancer among females in the UK (2013), accounting for 4% of all new cases of cancer in females.[1-4]

 95% LCL and 95% UCL are the 95% lower and upper

-In the 1990s, there was little geographical variation in incidence of ovarian cancer in the UK and Ireland.
-The latest analysis of ovarian cancer incidence rates throughout the UK reports only modest variation between cancer networks, with the highest rates being in areas of the Midlands and the South West, and the lowest rates being in areas of Yorkshire and the South East.[6,7]
+Ovarian cancer incidence rates throughout the UK vary only moderately between cancer networks, with the highest rates in areas of the Midlands and the South West, and the lowest rates being in areas of Yorkshire and the South East.[5,6]

 - National Cancer Intelligence Network.
 Cancer Incidence and Mortality by Cancer Network, UK, 2005.
 London: NCIN; 2008.

 - National Cancer Intelligence Network.
 Cancer e-Atlas.
 Accessed January 2014.